What is a Special Powers of Attorney?

 30 Minutes: $264

-It is constantly said by clients that my fees are most competitive – the industry standard can be found at link.
+It is constantly said by clients that my fees are most competitive.
 Please note that if this Office provides a fee estimate based on the information you provide, we reserve the right to charge according to the above fees for the time it actually takes to notarise your document(s).

 Residents from Australia can book an instant appointment for Notarial Services by clicking either Blue Box below, depending on the preferred appointment location.
 You will arrive at a Booking System where you can choose an appropriate appointment time for the Melbourne City Office or the Eastern Suburbs Home Office.